MZapicoCabeza/MZapicoCabeza/README.md

   - Applied causality techniques to solve complex problems.
   - Developed Python code to represent causal relationships in graphs.
   - Conducted Pareto analysis and other causality techniques applied to time series data.
+  - **Tasks performed:**
+    - Data engineering, including the design, development, and implementation of tasks such as data integration from various sources.
+    - Implemented and designed statistical and machine learning tools to develop and validate new algorithms and methodologies.
+    - Developed mathematical models to simulate possible outcomes in real-life problems, optimizing decision-making processes.
+    - Automated and visualized analyses, results, and processes to meet specific business needs.
+    - Created interactive dashboards using various data visualization tools.
+    - Utilized effective communication skills to gather and understand functional (business) requirements.
+    - Contributed to innovative engineering, design, and strategy, sharing knowledge within internal networks and special interest groups.
+    - Recommended improvements to enhance data reliability, efficiency, and quality.
+    - Collaborated closely with data architects, modelers, and IT team members to meet project goals.
+    - Developed frontend and backend components, including API integrations, to enhance application functionality.

 ---